MWDelaney/ZeroPoint/README.ZeroPoint.md

 ---
 ## Step 3: Deploy!
-Launch your new ZeroPoint powered site to Netlify for free by clicking here:
+Launch your project to Netlify for free:

 ![Deploy this site to Netlify](https://www.netlify.com/img/deploy/button.svg)